jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 ```
 #### Common issues:

-- On Mac OS X the LWJGL 3 backend is only working when the JVM is run with the **`-XstartOnFirstThread`** argument.
-This can typically be done in the Launch/Run Configurations.
-If you're starting your project via gradle, add this line to `run` task of the desktop gradle file (works with gradle 5.4.1):
+On macOS, the LWJGL 3 backend is only working when the JVM is run with the **`-XstartOnFirstThread`** argument.
+This can typically be done in the Launch/Run Configurations of your IDE.
+If you're starting your project via gradle, add this line to `run` task of the desktop gradle file:
 ```
     jvmArgs = ['-XstartOnFirstThread']
 ```
+   An alternative approach is to just programatically restart the JVM if the argument is not present (see [here](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java#L69) for a simple example).
+If you want to deploy your game by packaging a JRE with it, jpackage or packr allow you to set the JVM arguments.

 # Android #